 Identifying Pests and Developing a Humane Pest Control Plan

 The first step in humane pest control is identifying the type of pests present and the extent of the infestation.
 Conduct a thorough inspection of your customer’s property, looking for signs of pests such as droppings, damage to structures, and sightings of live pests.
-Once they get identified, a humane pest control plan can get developed.
+Once they are identified, a humane pest control plan can be developed.

 Employing Integrated Pest Management